vlad-timotei/wpgp-tools/README.md

 | Focus on **S**earch in **P**rojects  |   Alt + **S**  |  Alt + **P** |
 | Insert all **N**on-translatables | Alt + **N** |

+Note: Disable custom keyboard shortcuts if you use keyboard `Alt + numbers` to insert special characters.
+WPGPT overrides that shortcut.

 ## #7 Other features
 - Keeps the editor in the middle of the screen when Page Up/Page Down shortcuts are used
 - *Added* and *Last modified* in browser's local date format and time zone.
 This works correctly if the device language and time are set to your country language and timezone.